paleolimbot/libgeos/README.md

 The goal of libgeos is to provide access to the GEOS C API for high-performance geometry operations within the R package framework.
 This package contains a copy of the GEOS sources rather than linking to the installed GEOS version.
-This is highly experimental.
+This is functionally impractical, since binaries of the GEOS library is widely available.
+Thus, this package is more of an excercise than anything else.

 ## Installation